 Allan Luke is Emeritus Professor at Queensland University of Technology in Australia, and Adjunct Professor at the Werklund School of Education at the University of Calgary.
 He has authored and edited 15 books and multiple articles on literacy, sociology of education, and policy.
 This interview, which is part of the Lead the Change Series of the American Educational Research Association Educational Change Special Interest Group, appears as part of a series that features experts from around the globe, highlights promising research and practice, and offers expert insight on small- and large-scale educational change.
 Recently, Lead the Change has also published interviews with Diane Ravitch, and the contributors to Leading Educational Change: Global Issues, Challenges, and Lessons on Whole-System Reform (Teachers College Press, 2013) edited by Helen Janc Malone, have participated in a series of blogs from Education Week.

-- accountability Assessment Australia Austria Canada charter schools Chile China class size Colombia Coronavirus Covid-19 curricular reform curriculum curriculum reform Denmark education Educational change educational innovation Educational Leadership Educational Policy educational testing Education policy education reform England English language learning equity Finland Germany Ghana India innovation Ireland Israel Japan Journal of Educational Change Kenya Korea language education Lead the Change Malaysia mexico Netherlands news scan New Zealand Norway OECD Online learning PISA professional development public schools versus private schools Right to Education (RTE) Act school closure school day School reform Scotland Singapore South Africa South Korea Spain student protests Sweden teacher education teacher evaluation teacher pay teacher quality Teachers Teachers Union teacher unions Teaching technology testing UK vietnam vocational education
+- accountability Assessment Australia Austria Canada charter schools Chile China class size Colombia Coronavirus Covid-19 curricular reform curriculum curriculum reform Denmark education Educational change educational innovation Educational Leadership Educational Policy educational technology educational testing Education policy education reform England English language learning equity Finland Germany Ghana India Indonesia innovation Ireland Japan Journal of Educational Change Kenya Korea language education Lead the Change Malaysia mexico Netherlands news scan New Zealand Norway OECD Online learning PISA professional development public schools versus private schools Right to Education (RTE) Act school closure School Improvement School reform Scotland Singapore South Africa South Korea Spain student protests Sweden teacher education teacher evaluation teacher pay teacher quality Teachers Teachers Union teacher unions technology testing UK vietnam vocational education